keras-team/keras-io/templates/about.md

 What you just saw is the most elementary way to use Keras: it mirrors the Scikit-Learn API.

 However, Keras is also a highly-flexible framework suitable to iterate on state-of-the-art research ideas.
-Keras follows the principle of **progressive discloure of complexity**: it makes it easy to get started, yet it makes it possible to handle arbitrarily advanced use cases, only requiring incremental learning at each step.
+Keras follows the principle of **progressive disclosure of complexity**: it makes it easy to get started, yet it makes it possible to handle arbitrarily advanced use cases, only requiring incremental learning at each step.